-Alessio Botta is a Parner in the Milan office of McKinsey & Company.
-Alessio is a core member of the global Business Technology Office and is a core member of the EMEA Payments Practice and the Global Transaction Banking service line.
+Alessio Botta is a Partner in the Milan office of McKinsey & Company.
+Alessio is a core member of the global Business Technology Office and of the EMEA Payments Practice.
+Alessio leads the Global Transaction Banking service line.
 Alessio served top financial institutions, both private and state-owned, in Italy, UK, Austria, Germany, Belgium, Luxembourg, Portugal, Spain, Eastern Europe, Turkey, and Singapore.

 Along his main expertise on Financial Institutions, Alessio has served Public Sector clients on several Technology & Operations related topics.